Defra-Data-Science-Centre-of-Excellence/DefraUtils/README.md

 ## What can DefraUtils do?

-As a versatile general purpose package, `DefraUtils` contains a wide range of functions to support working in R. Below we outline the areas the package covers and highlight some of the key functions.
+`DefraUtils` is a versatile, general-purpose R package designed to make working in R easier and more efficient.
+It provides a wide range of utility functions to support data handling, platform integration, and workflow automation.
+Below, we outline the main areas the package covers and highlight some key features.

-### Customising RStudio IDE
+### General functionality

+* **Simplifying connecting RStudio to GitHub**
+* **Customisation of RStudio IDE**
+* **Customising R console prompt**

 ### Standardising coding approaches

+* **Script template with key metadata**
+* **Script template for functions**
+* **Template for project READMEs**
+* **Analytical project template**

 ### Working on the DASH platform

-* Various functions to read files from the DASH Unity Catalog.
+* **Reading data** - various functions to read files from the DASH Unity Catalog.
 These are wrappers for `brickster::db_volume_read()`, but deal with the frequent http2 errors many users encounter when reading data using this function.
 There is a generic data load function as well as specific functions for reading common file types.
-* Multiple functions for writing files to the DASH Unity Catalog.
+* **Writing data** - multiple functions for writing files to the DASH Unity Catalog.
 These are wrappers for `brickster::db_volume_write()`, that deal with the http2 errors.
 There is a generic write function as well as specific functions for writing several common file types.
-* Various other `brickster` functions with wrappers to prevent http2 errors, including for listing files and creating directories.
+* **Additional brickster functionality** - various other `brickster` functions with wrappers to prevent http2 errors, including for listing files and creating directories.
+* **Alternative read and write functions** - we provide alternative functions to the `brickster` package for both reading and writing data on the DASH platform.

 ### FBS function